nuuuwan/news_lk3_data/README.md

 The next category of households using 90-120 units are proposed to be charged 30 rupees from the current 50 rupees.

-“We will be subimtiing our new proposal to reduce the electricity bill to the Public Utilities Commission.
-The government, as a policy, decided to provide maximum concession to lower electricity users, lower income people and those consumers who fall under these categories,” the Minister told the Parliament.
+“We will be submitting our new proposal to reduce the electricity bill to the Public Utilities Commission, ” the Minister told the Parliament.

+“The government, as a policy, decided to provide maximum concession to lower electricity users, lower income people and those consumers who fall under these categories,”

 ...